Ever felt strange after taking a nap?

 show that we find sleep inertia to be a major problem:

-–The people I was traveling with even thought I was dead on one occasion because of my usual “coma” type sleep/difficulty waking.
+–The people I was traveling with even thought I was dead on one occasion because of my usual “coma” type sleep/difficulty waking. –My son does that comatose thing when he is sleeping too.

 NOTHING will wake him.
 SO the sleep doc’s office calls and says to be sure and wake him on schedule.
 I just said “Huh?
 That’s supposed to be funny, isn’t it?”